eikohler/Full-Stack-Portfolio/README.md

-# Front End Dev Portfolio
+# Full Stack Dev Portfolio

 - React portfolio, a place to place all my projects and contact links and some info about me
 - Has a dark mode feature for those late night viewers